 Richardson Memorial Library and Museum Archives

-The Library also oversees the Museum Archives, which houses the historical records of the Saint Louis Art Museum.
+The Library also oversees the Museum Archives, which house the historical records of the Saint Louis Art Museum.

 Study Room for Prints, Drawings, and Photographs